Simsys/espcand/doc/protocol.md

 ## Basics

 The protocol uses the ASCII character set.
-Each piece of information or command begins with the $ sign followed by the command name  and ends with the <10> (next line) character.
+Each piece of information or command begins with the $ sign followed by the command name  and ends with the 0x0a (next line) character.
 The command name may be followed by a comma-separated list of data before the next line character.
-Hexadezimale Daten werden mit Kleinbuchstaben bezeichnet.
+Hexadecimal data is denoted by lowercase letters.

 The protocol can be output directly as a data stream in a terminal window.
 It is human-readable.

 Commands sent from the host to the bridge are not confirmed by the bridge.
 However, incorrect commands are acknowledged with an error message.
 Data and information from the WiFi bridge are not confirmed by the host.

 CAN Bus Frames:

 - $rf Received Frame
 - $fts Frame to Send

 CAN Bus Filter Commands:

 - $pfilt Define a positive Filter
 - $nfilt Define a negative Filter
 - $clearfilt Clear all Filters
 - $filt?
 Show all Filters

 Other Commands and Informations:

 - $echo Echo command
 - $end End command
 - $err Error information